DarkflameUniverse/DarkflameServer/SECURITY.md

 1. 90 days have passed from the time the first related email is sent to `darkflame-security@`
 2. a security advisory related to the vulnerability has been published by the project.

-if you fail to comply with this embargo, you might be exluded from [receiving security updates](#receiving-security-updates).
+If you fail to comply with this embargo, you might be exluded from [receiving security updates](#receiving-security-updates).

 ## Bug Bounty